Charleston-area hires and promotions

 Law

-Ian Bowers has joined Buist Byars & Taylor LLC as an associate attorney based in the Mount Pleasant office.
-His practice is primarily focused on corporate matters and litigation.
-He has a bachelor’s degree in history from the College of Charleston and a law degree from the Charleston School of Law.
+Morgan M. Insley has joined Buist Byars & Taylor LLC as an associate attorney based in the Mont Pleasant office.
+Her practice areas include residential real estate and estate planning.
+She has a bachelor’s degree in English with minors in Spanish and political science from the College of Charleston and a law degree from Charlotte School of Law.

 Nonprofit